deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 ## Data Transforms

-As Data is ingested through DataVec you can apply a Transform Process with a collection of steps to transform the data.
+As data is ingested through DataVec, you can apply a transform process of several steps to transform the data.

-Here is what is currently available
+Here is what is currently possible with DataVec:

 | Transform Name                        | Transform Details                                                                   |
 |---------------------------------------|-------------------------------------------------------------------------------------|